Maximin Shares Under Cardinality Constraints: MMS Results under Cardinality Constraints

-\Cref{alg:approx} uses an $\alpha$ set to $1/2$ in order to guarantee that it can find feasible $\alpha$-approximate MMS allocations for \emph{all} possible problem instances.
-However, there exist many types of problem instances for which the algorithm will find a feasible $\alpha$-approximate MMS allocation when an $\alpha$ greater than $1/2$ is used.
+\Cref{alg:approx} is guaranteed to find $\alpha$-approximate MMS allocations for \emph{all} possible problem instances when $\alpha \le |N|/(2|N| - 1)$.
+However, there exist many types of problem instances for which the algorithm will find a feasible $\alpha$-approximate MMS allocation when a larger $\alpha$ is used.
 For example, for an instance where $v_{ij} \le \mu_i/4$ for all $i \in N$, $j \in M$, the algorithm will always find a feasible $\alpha$-approximate MMS allocation when $\alpha = 3/4$, because then each bundle allocated in the bag filling step is worth no more than $1$, unless the bundle is the starting bag.
-Increasing $\alpha$ might result in some bundles that are allocated in the bag filling step being worth more than $1$.
-Howver, for many problem instances, this may never occur or it may not decrease the remaining value to the point where it is less than $\alpha$ for the last agent.
+Generally, increasing $\alpha$ might in the worst case result in the remaining value decreasing to the point where $v_i(B) < \alpha$ for any remaining agent $i$ after all improvements have been performed on $B$.
+However, for many problem instances, the average value of each allocated bundle is quite a bit smaller than $2\alpha$ for any remaining agent $i$.
+Thus, even for larger values of $\alpha$, the algorithm can often find a $\alpha$-approximate MMS allocation.
+While it is hard to determine the largest $\alpha$ that works for a certain problem instance through calculation, it is possible to simply check if the algorithm finishes for various values of $\alpha$.
+Preliminary experiments suggest that trying the algorithm for a limited number of different values of $\alpha$ often provides much better approximations.